rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-6-hierarchy-of-sets-strict.md

 **CLARIFICATION**
-A simple hierarchy of sets may be referred to as **a minimal (simple) hierarchy (of nested sets)**, if the CSS of each parent set is empty.
+A simple hierarchy of sets may be referred to as **a minimal (simple) hierarchy (of sets)**, if the CSS of each parent set is empty.

 * `(#css(p) == 0)` for any `(p in PS)`

 **CLARIFICATION**
-A simple hierarchy may be referred to as **a normalized minimal (simple) hierarchy (of nested sets)**, if it was created from a minimal hierarchy by minimizing the characteristic subsets of its leaf sets.
+A simple hierarchy may be referred to as **a normalized minimal (simple) hierarchy (of sets)**, if it was created from a minimal hierarchy by minimizing the characteristic subsets of its leaf sets.

 * `(#css(p) == 0)` for any `(p in PS)`
 * `(#css(l) == 1)` for any `(l in LS)`